 Niwa Erisa of the steering committee for Rainbow Reel Tokyo, a film festival featuring films with LGBT themes, said “A gay junior of mine took their own life, and even now I think about what I could have done to help.
 I want society to become more accepting of LGBT individuals.”

 Members of The Japan Federation of Shiho-Shoshi Lawyer’s Associations and the National Youth Judicial Scrivener Council marched as well.
 One member stated, “As the institutions of the world are based on heterosexuality, many of these systems cannot be utilized by LGBT people.
-I’m participating in hope that we can make legal consultation and services more accessible to make it easier for families and people of various genders to live comfortably.
+I’m participating in hope that we can make legal consultation and services more accessible to make it easier for families and gender and sexually diverse individuals to live comfortably.